 Lychee trees are fun to grow in tropical gardens because they provide both a nice landscape focus and a harvest of tasty fruits.
-But if your lychee tree is losing fruit early, you may end up with a minimal yield.
+If your lychee tree is losing fruit early though, you may end up with a minimal yield.
 Figure out what is causing fruit drop and take steps to ensure a better crop.

 What Causes Lychee Fruit Drop?

 If your fruit is dropping early, there could be several reasons.
 Lychee trees generally set more fruits than it is possible to hold, so some dropping can be the result of natural attrition.